sanmai/pipeline/README.md

     composer require sanmai/pipeline

-# Common pitfalls
+# Known caveats

-Make sure you consume the results.
+- Since all callback are lazily evaluated as more data coming in and out, make sure you consume the results.

         foreach ($pipeline as $result) {
             // Processing happens only if you consume the results.
             // Want to stop early after few results?
 Not a problem here!
         }

   Nothing will happen unless you use the results.
 That's the point of having lazy evaluation.

-Keys for yielded values are not being kept.
+- Keys for yielded values are not being kept.
 This may change in the future, but that is for now.

+- The resulting pipeline is an iterator and by default is not rewindable.

 # Classes and interfaces